UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 2. tune each one using cross-validation, and
 3. pick the subset of predictors that gives you the highest cross-validation accuracy.

-Best subset selection is applicable to any classification method ($K$-NN or otherwise).
+Best subset selection is applicable to any classification method (K-NN or otherwise).
 However, it becomes very slow when you have even a moderate number of predictors to choose from (say, around 10).
 This is because the number of possible predictor subsets grows very quickly with the number of predictors, and you have to train the model (itself